 These users are exposed to your digital marketing campaigns and are interested in engaging with your business via social media.
 You have a fantastic opportunity to communicate with your customers and gain an advantage on your competitors.

 We hope you enjoyed learning about these 12 digital marketing misconceptions!
-If you think you might need virtual assistant marketing support for your business or would like to learn more about our entire executive virtual assistant service call us on 0800 994 9016 or click here to request a free consultation.
+If you think you might need virtual assistant marketing support for your business or would like to learn more about our entire executive virtual assistant service call us on 0800 994 9016 or use our contact form in the menu above.